 So why should I consider anything but a supportive spring mattress?

-One of the counter-intuitive principles of physics is that as you press down on a surface, the surface is also pressing up against you.
-This is easier to appreciate for anyone who has lied down on the padded metal bars of a pull-out sofa.
 A significant problem with spring mattresses is that they can’t offer long-lasting, consistent support across the sleep surface.
 That’s because the springs create more resistance directly beneath the sleeper.
 As such, areas of the back that aren’t directly supported by a spring will get less support.
-Manufacturers try to offset this by having different spring strength in different portions of the mattress, but sleep sensitivities vary so much among people that it hardly makes a difference beyond the sales pitch.

 With memory foam, all parts of the sleeper’s body that touch the bed surface are supported equally.
 The physical structure of memory foam cells means that this support is consistent over time.